AhmedSamy16/Second-Template/README.md

 # Second-Template

-My Second Template I created using HTML / CSS
+My Second front-end Template I created.

+## Stack used

+HTML / CSS

 The Project is responsive on all devices